OPENING THE FLOODGATES

 But since then, satellite measurements show that ice loss in Antarctica is accelerating, and today is more than six times faster than 30 years ago.
 So far, most loss has come from West Antarctica, where warm ocean waters are melting the ice sheet.

 The largest part of the icy continent, East Antarctica, was once thought to be isolated from and immune to rapid warming.
-However, satellite data show increased ice losses since the early 2000s.
+However, satellite data show increased ice losses in some areas since the early 2000s.
 This is a deep concern as the East Antarctic Ice Sheet contains the vast majority of Earth’s glacier ice,10 over four times more than both Greenland and West Antarctica combined.

 How does Antarctica lose ice?